top of page

 Our Vision:

-Intercultural understanding is universal!
+Until intercultural understanding is universal!

 Noquisiyi (later interpreted as Nikwasi) means star place and was a Cherokee town situated in present-day Franklin, North Carolina